BrianPugh/cookiecutter-esp32-webserver/README.md

 ## Routes

-Add new routes to `src/route/v1/*`.
+Add new source files containing route handlers to `src/route/v1/*`.
 As you make backwards incompatible updates to certain endpoints, you can create a new folder `v2` while maintaining older routes.

 Adding routes involves 2 parts: